loune/web-rendering-lambda/README.md

 ### AWS Lambda

+The AWS Lambda version uses the npm package `chrome-aws-lambda` with comes with a brotli compressed version of chrome that runs on AWS Lambda.
+Due to the 50 MB limitation of lambda packages, you can package with or without the Chromium binary.
+The binary compressed is around 43 MB (Chrome 79).

+#### Old instructions (if not using chrome-aws-lambda)

-The AWS Lambda version of headless Chromium needs to be downloaded from https://github.com/adieuadieu/serverless-chrome/releases, extracted, then tar/gzipped and placed in the root of the project folder as `headless-chromium.tar.gz`.
+The headless Chromium needs to be downloaded from https://github.com/adieuadieu/serverless-chrome/releases, extracted, then tar/gzipped and placed in the root of the project folder as `headless-chromium.tar.gz`.

 ```bash
 $ wget https://github.com/adieuadieu/serverless-chrome/releases/download/v1.0.0-55/stable-headless-chromium-amazonlinux-2017-03.zip